 One such metric is time to fill.
 Measuring the time between a job being posted and the role being filled, it’s one of the most important performance indicators for recruitment teams that want to be competitive in their industry.
 In fact, reducing time to fill has become a key goal for many teams.

-In this blog post, we’ll spend some time defining time to fill and why it’s important, and also provide you with four strategies to help you improve on this metric.
+In this blog post, we’ll spend some time defining time to fill and why it’s important, and also provide you with five strategies to help you improve on this metric.

 What is time to fill?